 \section{Methods}

 Bulk $2H$-\nbse\ crystals were grown by iodine vapor transport \cite{Rahn2012} and cleaved under ultra-high vacuum conditions.
 Fe atoms were deposited on the freshly cleaved sample at temperatures below $\SI{15}{\kelvin}$.
 Scanning tunneling microscopy and spectroscopy experiments were performed at $<\SI{1.2}{\kelvin}$.
 We used superconducting Nb tips with a superconducting energy gap of $\Delta_{\mathrm{tip}}\approx\SI{1.55}{\milli\electronvolt}$.
 These were prepared by indenting a NbTi wire into a Nb(111) substrate.
 The superconducting tip effectively increases the energy resolution beyond the temperature-limited Fermi-Dirac distribution.
 The convolution of tip and sample density of states leads to a shift of all spectral features by the tip's energy gap.
-We deconvolve the spectra as described in the Supplementary Material of Ref. \cite{Liebhaber2020}.
-Importantly, Nb tips are suitable for controlled atom manipulation, which allows for atom-by-atom construction of the Fe chains on the \nbse\ substrate and for tracing the spectral evolution upon chain extension.
+To determine the precise position of the subgap states, we deconvolve the spectra and fit them by the appropriate number of Gaussian peaks, for details see Supplementary Note 6.
+Importantly, Nb tips are suitable for controlled atom manipulation, which allows for atom-by-atom construction of the Fe chains on the \nbse\ substrate and for tracing the spectral evolution upon chain extension. \\